Tannishtha Chatterjee: Career

 She won the best actress at the Pune International Film Festival 2017 for her role in Dr. Rakhmabai.

 In 2019 Tannishtha made her directorial Debut Roam Rome Mein which had its World premier at Busan International Film Festival where she won the Asia Star Award.

-In 2025, Tannishtha's second directorial film Full Plate had its World premier at 30th Busan International Film Festival on 18 September 2025.
+In 2025, her second directorial film Full Plate had its World premier at 30th Busan International Film Festival on 18 September 2025 and won Tannishtha the Visionary director award.

 Activism

 Tannishtha speaks quite often on the issue of race/colorism in Indian media.
 She has walked out during a roast when her skin color was the subject of jokes.
 She explored racism in Indian film and TV industry on Mithaq Kazimi's talk show series.
 Personally, she adopted a baby girl and has encouraged others to do the same.